ZeroSync/ZeroSync/docs/roadmap.md

 	- Software to download and prove a chainstate directory for a Bitcoin Core full node
 	- Demo the chainstate proof in a simple website

 After this milestone we can sync a pruned full node by downloading the utxo set.
 Running a zerosync'd full node requires no modification of the code of Bitcoin Core.
-We just have to write the UTXO set into Core's chainstate directory after verifying it.
+We just have to copy the UTXO set into Core's chainstate directory after verifying it.

 ## Long-term Vision: *"zerosync and scan the chain efficiently"*

-- *Block filters* for zk-clients to quickly check if a block is relevant to them
+- *Block filters* for zk-clients to quickly check if a block is relevant to them.
-- *Compact blocks* for zk-clients to download only the parts of the block that is relevant to them
+- *Compact blocks* for zk-clients to download only the parts of the block that are relevant to them.
 - Merkelized headers chain.
 Compact and flexible inclusion proofs for any transaction in the blockchain.

 ### Further Ideas: